12hunti/12hunti/README.md

 ## Hi there 👋

+🌱 I’m currently learning Javascript with Northcoders
+🔭 I’m currently working on a back end project as part of the course

+😄 Pronouns: she/her

 <!--
 **12hunti/12hunti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.